 A tummy tuck is performed to remove excess skin from either the whole abdomen or the lower section of the abdomen as well as tighten the abdominal muscles.
-An incision is made, the excess skin is removed and the incision is stitched back together.
-Tummy tuck procedures have a 96% worth it rating on RealSelf and are one of the most commonly performed cosmetic surgical procedures for women in the USA.
+An incision is made across the bottom of the abdomen so that the excess skin can be removed and the muscles can be tightened, and then the incision is stitched back together.
+The procedure has a 96% worth it rating on RealSelf and is one of the most commonly performed cosmetic surgical procedures for women in the USA.

 Tummy Tuck Cost

 According to the American Society of Plastic Surgery, tummy tuck procedures are the second most expensive surgical procedure in the United States.
 They state the average cost of undergoing the procedure is $6,253, but they explain that most surgeries do not tend to include additional costs such as anesthetic fees.
 RealSelf instead explains that the average cost for a tummy tuck is $8,275 and the average range is between $3,175 and $13,250.
 The average cost of undergoing the procedure in Dallas tends to be at the higher end of this range and some procedures can cost up to $17,500 or more depending on the type performed.

 A Mini Tummy Tuck Procedure removes excess skin and tightens the abdominal muscles below the belly button rather than across the entire abdomen.
 This means the surgery is less extensive and so will cost less than other techniques.
 According to Healthline, the average cost of a mini tummy tuck in the USA varies from $3,500- $8,000.